mendersoftware/mender-docs/04.System-updates-Debian-family/02.Convert-a-Mender-Debian-image/docs.md

 Artifacts that you deploy to the devices in the field.

-In order to create another OTA update, the device with the golden image is booted again, i.e. the steps from 2. and onwards are carried out again.
+In order to create another OTA update, the device with the golden image is booted again, i.e. the steps from 2. onwards are carried out again.

 !!! `mender-convert` is currently tested on BeagleBone, Raspberry Pi 3 and !!!
 Raspberry Pi 4, using official Debian or Raspberry Pi OS images.
-The intention is !!! to extend and test `mender-convert` to cover more boards and OSes and !!! finally make it board-agnostic.
+The intention is !!! to extend and test `mender-convert` to cover more boards and OSes.

 ## Prerequisites